closerdao/tdf-game-guide/07_land-stewardship/monitoring.md

 - **Transparent Methods** - Clear documentation of how we measure
 - **Open Data** - Accessible datasets for community use
-- **Citizen Science** - Participation open to all players
+- **Citizen Science** - Participation open to all community members
 - **Knowledge Sharing** - Regular workshops on findings
 - **Carbon Verification** - We track carbon sequestration through [Open Forest Protocol](https://atlas.openforestprotocol.org/1660749236393)

 ---

-*"Every measurement tells a story about our relationship with the land."* 🌀
+*"Every measurement tells a story about our relationship with the land."*